 Without going into the obvious budgetary concerns and limitations, agencies and officers can still obtain significant firearms training through safe draw practice, dry-fire trigger control, fail to fire drills, and magazine changes.
 All of these can be accomplished with inexpensive plastic or Snap Caps rounds for safety, and the diligence to train and become proficient.

-These unintentional shootings are not isolated to small town cops with no training budget, but can be seen in even the largest agencies where training becomes a logistical challenge and even still budgets can be stretched to their limits.
-Training, mindset, and diligence ultimately falls on each individual officer.
+These unintentional shootings are not isolated to small-town cops with no training budget but can be seen in even the largest agencies where training becomes a logistical challenge and even still budgets can be stretched to their limits.
+Training, mindset, and diligence ultimately fall on each individual officer.